 If you’ve noticed dark patches of inflammatory hyperpigmentation appearing on your face, you may be experiencing a condition known as Melasma.
-Melasma is a common skin disorder that affects over 6 million Americans, yet many people have never heard of it.
-It causes brown, grey, or tan patches on the skin, primarily on the face, and is more common in women, which can lead to feelings of self-consciousness and frustration.
+Melasma is a common acquired skin disorder that presents as a bilateral, blotchy, brownish facial pigmentation.
+It affects over 6 million Americans, yet many people have never heard of it.
+Melasma causes brown, grey, or tan patches of facial pigmentation, primarily on the face, and is more common in women, which can lead to feelings of self-consciousness and frustration.

 Women who develop melasma may experience it for decades, affecting their self-esteem.
 The chronic nature of melasma can lead to ongoing emotional challenges for those affected.
 At Avalon Laser, with convenient locations in San Diego, Encinitas, and Carlsbad, we specialize in advanced melasma treatments that help patients regain clear, even-toned skin.